input-output-hk/cardano-sl/docs/configuration.md

 ### Generating genesis for testnet

-For testnet we can't use `spec` for genesis, at least because converting genesis spec to genesis data in currently very slow and we want to have thousands of HD addresses in testnet.
+For testnet we can't use `spec` for genesis, at least because converting genesis spec to genesis data is currently very slow and we want to have thousands of HD addresses in testnet.
 For this reason it's necessary to generate a JSON file with genesis data first.
 Fortunately it can be done automatically from genesis spec.
 The